chef-boneyard/netapp_e-cookbook/README.md

 ### Attributes ###
 This resource has the following attributes:

-* `storage_system` IP address string, name attribute.
-Required.
+* `storage_system` IP address string, Required, name attribute.
 IP address of the storage system being managed by the proxy.
 * `iscsi_alias` string.
 Required.
 The iSCSI target alias.
 * `enable_chap_authentication` boolean.
 Enable Challenge-Handshake Authentication Protocol (CHAP), defaults to false.
 * `chap_secret` string.
 Enable Challenge-Handshake Authentication Protocol (CHAP) using the provided password.
 A secure password will be generated and returned if CHAP is enabled and this field is not provided.